NUS-CG3207/lab-manuals/lab2/lab2.md

 *   Read the comments (especially about the input and output ports / interfaces) in the Wrapper.v carefully.

-^{$}It is a good idea to delay importing the constraints file and the TOP\_<board>.vhd file until you are ready to test on hardware.
+$^{$}$It is a good idea to delay importing the constraints file and the TOP\_<board>.vhd file until you are ready to test on hardware.
 Not having the constraints file during the design / simulation phase can help avoid some warnings related to synthesis when you try synthesizing a module that does not have the interfaces specified in the constraints file.

 Wrapper.v for ARM and RISC-V are almost identical.
 The only real difference is in the memory map.